Computational-Plant-Science/plantit/docs/md/introduction/about.md

 ![Developers](../../media/p2.png)

-**Paas for developers**: built on GitHub and Docker, add a `plantit.yaml` file to GitHub repository to deploy Docker images as Singularity containers on clusters or supercomputers.
+**Paas for developers**: built on GitHub and Docker, add a `plantit.yaml` file to any public GitHub repository to deploy Docker images as Singularity containers on clusters or supercomputers.

 ## What isn't it?